Li'l Abner (musical): Act One

 It turns out that Mammy Yokum's Yokumberry Tonic, which she makes from the one-of-a-kind Yokumberry tree growing outside her home, is what has made Abner so strong and handsome.

 When a short, pudgy government scientist is given a spoonful, he turns into a tall, muscular man.
-Abner also agrees to go to Washington, accompanied by Marryin' Sam, to allow Dr. Finadale and the government to test the tonic on the scrawny men of Dogpatch.
+Abner also agrees to go to Washington, accompanied by Marryin' Sam, to allow Dr. Finsdale and the government to test the tonic on the scrawny men of Dogpatch.
 There, greedy, tyrannical General Bullmoose wants to buy the formula for Yokumberry Tonic, and he is angry that Li'l Abner intends to turn the formula over to the government for free ("What's Good for General Bullmoose").
 He hatches a dastardly scheme in which his girlfriend, femme fatale Appassionata Von Climax, will catch Abner on Sadie Hawkins Day.
 Once they're married, Bullmoose will kill Abner, and the formula will belong to his widow, Appassionata.

 Abner and Marryin' Sam return to Dogpatch with the happy news that "The Country's In the Very Best of Hands".
 On Sadie Hawkins Day, General Bullmoose and Appassionata arrive in Dogpatch.
 They hire Evil Eye Fleagle to help Appassionata catch Abner.
 The race begins, and the young women of Dogpatch pursue the young men ("Sadie Hawkins Day" ballet).
 Though Daisy Mae, with the help of Stupefyin' Jones (any man who looks at her freezes), almost succeeds in catching Abner, Evil Eye Fleagle uses his evil eye to freeze everyone in the race, and Appassionata calmly walks up to Abner and claims him as hers.